Quadratic Chabauty and rational points I: p-adic heights: Computing and

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 It is a pleasure to thank Minhyong Kim for countless enlightening conversations, Ben Moonen and Michael Stoll for helpful suggestions, Harris Daniels and \'Alvaro Lozano-Robledo for suggesting that we try the example in $\S\ref{ex2}$, and Steffen M\"{u}ller for carrying out the Mordell-Weil sieve computation, as described in the appendix.
-Part of this paper builds on material in the thesis of the second author; he is very grateful to his examiners Guido Kings and Victor Flynn for several suggestions which have improved the present work and to the EPSRC for supporting this research.
+We also thank Steffen M\"{u}ller and the anonymous referees for their numerous valuable comments on earlier versions of this manuscript.
+Part of this paper builds on material in the thesis of the second author; he is very grateful to his examiners Guido Kings and Victor Flynn for several suggestions which have improved the present work.
+JSB was supported by NSF grant DMS-1702196 and the Clare Boothe Luce Professorship (Henry Luce Foundation).
+ND was supported by the EPSRC and by NWO/DIAMANT grant number 613.009.031.